Signed in as:

 “So, who’s going to say it first?”
 Steve followed.

-Rustling leaves, whistling wind, no one said a word.
-John, Steve’s best friend and someone who had been smiling the whole time, suddenly said, “Tom Zombie!”
+The, John, Steve’s best friend and someone who had been smiling the whole time, suddenly burped, “Tom Zombie!”

 Ding… ding… ding…